smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table Variable

 Table variables are much like temporary tables.
-They are often used when you need to pass a record set to a stored procedure.
+They are used when passing a record set to a stored procedure.
 Each database may implement table variables slightly differently, but Microsoft SQL Server has the following considerations.

 *  You can place constraints on the table except for `FOREIGN KEY` constraints.
 *  The constraints must be placed on the table on creation.
 *  You cannot alter the table variable once it is created.
 *  You cannot create an explicit index on a table variable.
-*  When creating a `PRIMARY KEY` or a `UNIQUE` constraint an index is created.
+*  When creating a `PRIMARY KEY` or a `UNIQUE` constraint, an index is created.
 *  The `TRUNCATE` statement does not work on table variables.
 *  Table variables are stored in `tempdb`.